luontola/territory-bro/README.md

 Start the application

-    docker compose up -d
+    docker compose up -d app

 The application will run at http://localhost:8080

-Stop the application

-    docker compose stop

-Stop the application and remove all data
+Stop the application (does not remove the database volume)

     docker compose down